 After many complaints to both regulators and legislators, lawmakers finally decided to take action and clean up some of the credit issues that many Americans were facing.

 Passed by the United States Congress and signed by President Obama in May of 2009, the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 is meant to bring fairness and transparency to the customers of credit card agencies.

 For this reason, the act is also sometimes referred to as the Credit Cardholder Bill of Rights.

 More than 80% of Americans have at least one credit card, and more than 44% carry a card with a continuous balance.
 And with more than $15 billion in penalty fees racking up every year, this reform affects every credit cardholder.

 U.S. cardholders became tired of all the obscure language rules and unexpected and unplanned rate changes.

 This consumer protection law stops hidden fees and unfair rate hikes and clear up a lot of confusion that surrounds the credit card payment process.

 The new law gives consumers something that they should have had from the beginning; transparency and accountability from the credit card companies.

-Here are some changes made that have improved disclosures given and put an ending to many practices that consumers have seen as unfair.
+Here are some changes made that have improved disclosures given and ended many practices that consumers have seen as unfair.

 These updates to the standards that credit card companies must now live by and much more are meant to protect the everyday consumer.